lecongdoo3/HIT140_Group_9_Assignment_2/README.md

 sklearn (scikit-learn): A machine learning library that provides tools for data mining and data analysis.
 Installation: pip install scikit-learn

 ## Acknowledgement
-We'd like to express our gratitude to our lecturer Dr. Yakub Sebastian at CDU for his invaluable guidance and insights throughout the duration of this project.
+We'd like to express our gratitude to our lecturer Dr. Yakub Sebastian at CDU for his invaluable guidance and insights throughout this project and Prof. Andrew Ng for the inspirational machine learning course on Coursera.

 ## List of project participants and contacts
 I spearheaded this project as the team leader, with the invaluable collaboration of three other members: Thi Minh Chau Pham, Hai Dang Dang, and Quoc Vinh Nguyen.